zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 ## Run your pipeline in the cloud

-With your ZenML stack set up and active, you are now ready to run your zenml pipeline on Vertex AI.
+With your ZenML stack set up and active, you are now ready to run your ZenML pipeline on Vertex AI.

-For example, you could pull the zenml vertex ai example and run it.
+For example, you could pull the ZenML Vertex AI example and run it.

 ```bash
 zenml example pull vertex_ai_orchestration